 What time you arrive in Cairo depends on where you are coming from; we arrived at 9pm meaning our first day involved checking into our accommodation, having much needed showers after 14+ hours of travel, and climbing into our beds.

 Where you stay in Cairo kind of depends on what you want to do and see.
 If you are really only interested in the Pyramids, then you may as well stay in Giza.
-If you are also interested in the museum and exploring Cairo, then stay in downtown Cairo.
-We stayed within walking distance from the museum and it was good for shops/restaurants/exploring though we did have to take a couple of taxis to get to the old area.
+If you want to explore more, stay in Cairo itself.
+It is hectic, and chaotic but there are some cool parts of the city to see.
+Choose a hotel in downtown Cairo to be closer to the main attractions.

 Day 2-3: Cairo